uktrade/trade-tariff-api/readme.md

 `tests/runtests.sh` checks API response codes against expected.
 Note that the http header X-Forwarded-For is inserted for local testing.
 This should be removed when testing via a proxy or in a cloud environment.

-`tests/testserver.sh` is a sample script to start a server locally with environment variables.
+`tests/testserver.sh` is a sample script to start a server locally with environment variables. `tests/start-minio.sh` and `tests/stop-minio.sh` control a MinIO server that is used for providing an S3-compliant backend for the API during tests.

-Note that test data setup and cleardown are not provided at this time.

 # Further detail

 The complete API specification is documented and available in a separate word document.